 “I’ll restore when I need to”

-If you’ve never restored, you don’t know if your backups work.
-Test quarterly at minimum.
+If you’ve never restored, you don’t know whether your backups work, and the failure case is exactly when you find out they don’t.
+Test quarterly at the absolute minimum.

 “I backup everything”